 - 1/2 tsp ground turmeric

-- optional: pinch each ground cardamom and coriander
+- 1 pinch each ground cardamom and coriander (optional)

 - Preheat oven to 325 degrees F (163 C) and line a baking sheet with parchment paper (use more baking sheets, as needed, if increasing batch size).

 - Add cashews to a bare baking sheet and toast for 5 minutes.